pcjimenezk/pcjimenezk/README.md

-- 👋 Hi, I’m Citlally (pronounced: Sit-lolli)
+- 👋 Howdy!
+I’m Citlally (pronounced: Sit-lolli)
-- 👀 I’m interested in the use of technology to improve how students learn
+- 👀 I’m interested in helping people learn how to learn
-- 🌱 I’m currently learning data engineering
+- 🌱 I’m currently learning data analysis in Javascript
-- 💞️ I’m looking to collaborate on projects that enhance student learning, online and in-person
+- 💞️ I’m looking to collaborate on projects that enhance learning in multiple contexts
-- 📫 How to reach me: pcjimenezk@gmail.com
+- 📫 Chat with me at pcjimenezk@gmail.com

 <!---
 pcjimenezk/pcjimenezk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.